pavelrn/update-fg-urlfilter/README.md

 # update-fg-urlfilter

-This is a simple playbook to update (add, delete items) static URL filter at Fortinet FortiGate UTM devices.
+This is a simple playbook to update static URL filter (add, delete filter entries) inside Fortinet FortiGate UTM devices.
-URL filter items should be placed inside `urls.json` file beforehand.
+URL filter entries are taken from `urls.json` file that should be created beforehand.

-### How to run
+### How to install

 Install ansible 2.5+ and fortiosapi.